 Puerto Ricans in New York are overwhelmingly a single class of workers with a common nationality.
 Our music reflects both of these conditions.
 It has played a special role in our community.
-This role has both a progressive aspect that has helped us stay together and one that retards our advance as a people and as workers.
-First, we will look at the progressive thrust of music as we use it in our struggle to survive as a national group.
+This role towns, Puerto Rican landowners, professionals, and intellectuals has both a progressive aspect that has helped us stay together and performed highly stylized dances to the playing of ballroom or- one that retards our advance as a people and as workers.
+First, we chestras on a European model.
+The music, including the waltz, the will look at the progressive thrust of music as we use it in our polka the mazurca, the local danza, and other forms, also had struggle to survive as a national group.
 Then, we will look at the retarding side of music.
-The concern here is with the ideas that most of the music we listen and dance to puts forward and the role of music as a means of spacing out from the down to earth reality and struggles.
+The concern here is with the ideas that most version of the danza, waltz, and so on, along with many variations of of the music we listen and dance to puts forward and the role of music as a means of spacing out from the down to earth reality and traditional.
+Their instrumentation - guitar, cuatro, other string struggles.
 Music in our community, which is largely the commercial, popular music of records, radio, television, dance hall, and "Salsa All Stars" extravaganzas, generally falls into this second lot.
 For this reason when we look at music in general today, we need to have a sharp eye and a critical attitude.